mxstbr/mxstbr.com/src/pages/thoughts/inertia.md

 <Lesson title="Lesson 1" body="Consider the inertia of your decisions and spend your time accordingly." />

-It's common to spend too much time on decisions with low inertia.
+I noticed that I often spend too much time on decisions with low inertia.
 Particularly in teams people can feel like they have to add their two cents for every choice.

-This is counterproductive, as it's often faster to undo a low inertia decision than to think about it!
-Decide quickly rather than thinking long and hard what the best option is — this applies particularly to startups.
+This is counterproductive, as it's usually faster to undo a low inertia decision than to think about it!
+I now decide these quickly rather than thinking long and hard what the best option is.
+This applies particularly to startups, who have to keep moving.

 <Lesson title="Lesson 2" body="Always keep moving.
 Bias towards action." />